onera/cwipi/doc/sphinx/source/new_cwipi/spatial_interp.rst

   As for the :ref:`intersection method <bbox paragraph>`, the first step of the localization method uses bounding boxes inflated by a relative geometric tolerance.
   The ``tolerance`` property is of type `double` and is set to 0.001 by default but be can adjusted as well.
   Again, it is recommended to tune this property for non-planar, surface interface meshes when using either of the first two methods, in order to avoid true positive detection errors.
-  The third method is however much less sensitive to this property so one should keep it a low value to avoid detecting too much false positive candidates, which could degrade performance.
+  The third method is however much less sensitive to this property so it should be kept to a low value to avoid detecting too many false positive candidates, which could impair performance.

 **Acceptable degrees-of-freedom**